 PhoenixOS™ switches to a communication protocol that selectively compresses data based on power and bandwidth availability.

 Prioritized Process Scheduling

-To cope with reduced power and bandwidth resources, the operating system optimizes process scheduling to minimize recovery time for higher priority applications versus less critical ones.
+To cope with reduced power and bandwidth resources, the operating system optimizes process scheduling to minimize recovery time—and thereby ensure the highest availability of critical applications.

 PhoenixOS™ monitors data transfer between the primary and the secondary sites and deletes protected data in the Black Box once receipt at the secondary site is confirmed.